rh-ecosystem-edge/kernel-module-management/docs/mkdocs/documentation/preflight_validation.md

 relevant for the upgrade kernel, and build validation finished successfully in case there was a `build` section in the `Module` relevant for the upgraded kernel.
 Sign validation will try to run the sign job and validate that it finishes successfully.
-In case the `PushBuiltImage` flag is defined in the `PreflightValidation` CR, it will also try to push the resulting image to its registry.
+In case the `PushBuiltImage` flag is defined in the `PreflightValidationOCP` CR, it will also try to push the resulting image to its registry.
 The result image is always the image defined in the `ContainerImage` field of the `Module`.
 The input image is either the output of the Build stage, or an image defined in the `UnsignedImage` field.